 For the chicken:

-- Heat 1 tablespoon of oil in a large, heavy-bottomed, oven-safe skillet.
+- Heat 1 tablespoon of oil in a medium, heavy-bottomed, oven-safe skillet over medium-high heat.

 - When oil is hot, remove the chicken pieces from the marinade bag and place skin-side down in the hot skillet.
 Set the marinade aside to use later in recipe.